11/8/2024

 Analyst, Baird

 Thank you for taking the question.
-If we can go back to the pricing discussion in Ag, it sounds like the pressure is really in Europe and Latin America.
+If we can go back to the pricing discussion in ag, it sounds like the pressure is really in Europe and Latin America.
 Maybe you can expand on that a little bit.
 You also seem to expect this to get better in the fourth quarter.
 So I'm trying to make sense of that a little bit.
 Is this a function of North America maybe providing some kind of a buffer?
 Is there something else going on here?
-And how do you expect pricing to evolve into 2025 given the fact that the environment is still pretty weak and you're still dealing with these stock?
+And how do you expect pricing to evolve into 2025, given the fact that the environment is still pretty weak and you're still dealing with these stocks?

 speaker